JulietaRiv/torneo/README.md

 php<br>
 git<br>
-composer (with all the dependencies)
+composer (with all the Composer and Laravel dependencies)

 ## How To Use